Dear Contractor Doctor

 How much life insurance does a contractor need?

 Most new contractors see their income increase significantly and make lifestyle changes as a result: Through a combination of higher fee income and tax efficiency, an IT contractor could easily expect to double their net earnings when they make the transition between being employed and being a limited company contractor.

 Then what tends to happen is that the contractor buys a larger house with a bigger mortgage, higher monthly outgoings and even new expenses such as school fees.
 But what many don’t do is take this lifestyle change into account when choosing life insurance.

 Life insurance is typically used to pay off a mortgage and to provide a cash lump sum or income for the contractor’s family.
 Contractors need to regularly review their requirements to ensure that the life insurance payout is sufficient to cover the mortgage and to support the family at an appropriate level.

 Adjusting life insurance to a contractors new lifestyle

-If the contractor’s existing life insurance cover is insufficient for the family’s need, and in McBurney’s experience is usually is even for new contractors, then there are several options, once the contractor’s needs have been understood by their financial adviser.
+If the contractor’s existing life insurance cover is insufficient for the family’s need, which usually is even for new contractors, then there are several options once the contractor’s needs have been understood by their financial adviser.